jack-farley/editor/README.md

 # Editor

-This is a shared document editor that I build using the Operational Transformation algorithm.
+This is a shared document editor that I built using the Operational Transformation algorithm.

 Right now there is no persistent document storage, user accounts or the ability to import documents.
 For this version, I focused on getting the concurrency correct, which ended up being pretty involved.